UGA EngageMENt strives to equip students to reflect on how their gender identity impacts their experiences as UGA students.

 - An on-going discussion series for students who want to engage deeply with a specific topic intersecting with masculine identity

-The purpose of EngageMENt Taco’bout It Tuesdays is to provide a supportive space for male-identified students to engage in critical thought across a series of subjects without fear of judgement.
+The purpose of EngageMENt Discussion Groups is to provide a supportive space for male-identified students to engage in critical thought across a series of subjects without fear of judgement.
 We encourage students to attend all six sessions, but attendance is voluntary, and students can join and/or leave the group at any time in the semester.

 Due to the nature of the deep level discussions, groups will be open to male-identified students only.
 Sample discussion subjects include: Drinking/party culture, relationships, sexuality, hook-up culture, sports and competition, emotional expression, and the aesthetics of manhood.

-A free taco lunch is included for the first 10 attendees!
+A free lunch is included for the first 10 attendees!

 Party culture and substance abuse